- Deeper thinking skills

 5 Tips for Developing a Concept-Based Approach

-Share the concepts at the earliest opportunity so that students can understand them and how they relate to their learning.
-Students can then begin to look for connections between the concepts, content and context themselves. - Be explicit
+The following tips are useful for Science teachers seeking to integrate a concept-based approach.
+They are also valid in any other DP subject.- Introduce subject-specific Concepts early Share the concepts at the earliest opportunity so that students can understand them and how they relate to their learning.
+Students can then begin to look for connections between the concepts, content and context themselves.

-Display the concepts in your classroom as a visual prompt for students.
+- Display Display the concepts in your classroom as a visual prompt for students.
 ManageBac has had the artist Gary Goodwin reimagine the concepts in colourful posters that you can download and display.

 - DP Science Concepts Posters